MicrosoftDocs/bot-docs/articles/troubleshoot-general-problems.md

 ### What are the possible machine-readable resolutions of the LUIS builtin date, time, duration, and set entities?

-There is a list of examples available in the [Pre-built entities section](https://www.luis.ai/Help/#PreBuiltEntities) of the LUIS documentation.
+There is a list of examples available in the [Pre-built entities section][LUISPreBuiltEntities] of the LUIS documentation.

 ### How can I use more than the maximum number of LUIS intents?